 The purpose of this brief was to understand how the introduction of school-based mental health services in Hennepin County, Minnesota between 2001-2019 affected a range of student outcomes.

-Issue 51: Out-of-School Suspension Outcomes: Examining Child Protection Involvement and BIPOC Identity
+Minn-LInK Brief 51: Out-of-School Suspension Outcomes - Examining Child Protection Involvement and BIPOC Identity

 Minn-LInK Report Brief—Special Topic No. 51, Fall 2022